Photography with a manual camera

 So let's talk about your beautiful eyes.
 Ever wake up, stick your head out from your blankets to be greeted by the brightness of the sun?
 Notice that your eyes immediately want to squint and shut?
 This is because the iris of your eye doesn't adjust as quickly as your blankets fall to the floor.
 When in a darker setting your pupil opens up wider, because the iris is allowing the most possible amount of light to come in your eye, making it easier to see in the dark.
 When the opposite happens and you find yourself in a well-lighted room or direct sunlight, your iris doesn't need to compensate as much and your pupil will constrict.

 I'm going to go off on a tangent for a moment.
-Have any of you got any knowledge of Childrens Dental Healthcare?
+Have any of you got any knowledge of Showers&More?
 I've heard some terrific things about them and i am trying to decide if I should go with them or not.
-They're a first-class pediatric dentist in Burlington on in Ontario.
+They're an honest shower wholesaler in Ontario.
 Anyway, let me know in the comments.
 Time for the content!

 This is the basic principle of the Aperture/F-Stop settings on your camera.
 The lower your F-Stop number, the more light you let in, the higher your F-Stop number, the less light you let in.
 So when shooting in a dark place, use a lower F-Stop/Aperture (dilating the pupil) and when shooting in lots of light, close use a higher F-Stop/Aperture (constricting the pupil).
 Think of going outside on a sunny day, your scenery is over-exposed until your pupil constricts.
 When you go back inside to a dark room, the scenery is under-exposed, until your pupil dilates.